 As you know, transference generally implies the traditional analytical framework of the therapist as a representative of the primary caretaker.
-Ethically, the therapist needs to be aware, when transference is applied to a cross-cultural therapy experience, the therapist becomes a representative of a culture instead of the primary caretaker.
-According to Sciarra, in his book “Multiculturalism in Counseling”, a culturally different client in the conformity stage may easily idealize a therapist from a dominant culture.
+Ethically, the therapist needs to be aware that when transference is applied to a cross-cultural therapy experience, the therapist becomes a representative of a culture instead of the primary caretaker.
+According to Sciarra, in his book "Multiculturalism in Counseling," a culturally different client in the conformity stage may easily idealize a therapist from a dominant culture.

 How would you interpret this idealization?
 For a therapist less experienced in multicultural counseling, it may appear that the culturally different client has childhood dependency issues.
 However, it goes without saying that in reality this idealization is a function of how the culturally different client sees him or herself in relation to the dominant culture.

 Thus when working with clients from nondominant cultures, transference issues based on race or ethnicity may have more to do with the culturally different client’s level of cultural identity development than with the primary caretakers of the traditional analytical framework.
 As such, cross-cultural counseling in which transference becomes apparent may need to adopt a cultural framework instead.